efrecon/devenv-code-tunnel/README.md

 ### Using the Standalone Helper

-The standalone helper aims at quickly creating containerized development environments based on the images created by this project.
-It uses sensible defaults.
+The standalone helper aims at quickly creating isolated development environments based on the images created by this project.
+It uses sensible defaults and, when possible, will prefer microVMs using podman's [krun].
 Start by making sure [`devenv.sh`](devenv.sh) is accessible from your `$PATH`.
 Run the following to create a development environment with the all-inclusive official [image].

 ```bash
 devenv.sh devenv -v
 ```

-This will create a (privileged) container, running in the background with the following features:
+This will create a (privileged) container or VM, running in the background with the following features:

 + A volume named after the first argument, `devenv` will be created, if necessary and mounted into the development environment as the home directory for the user `coder`.
-+ The local container will also be named `devenv`.
++ The local container/VM will also be named `devenv`.
 If there was an existing container running under that name, it will be removed.
 + The vscode tunnel will be called after `<hostname>-devenv`, where `<hostname>` will be the actual name of the host that the command is run on.